port-labs/port-docs/docs/self-service-actions/github-workflow/examples/scaffold-repositories-using-cookiecutter.md

 In addition, as cookiecutter is an open source project you can make your own project template, learn more about it [here](https://cookiecutter.readthedocs.io/en/2.0.2/tutorials.html#create-your-very-own-cookiecutter-project-template)

-## Example Scaffolding Golang Template
+## Example - scaffolding golang template

 Follow these steps to get started with the Golang template